 What are page experience signals?

-If your website has poor usability Google may decide not to rank your content highly even if contains content relevant to the user's query.
+If your website has poor usability Google may decide not to rank your content highly even if it contains content relevant to the user's query.

 What page experience signals does Google look at?